ultravioletrs/cocos-docs/docs/cli.md

 # Agent CLI

-This repository contains the command-line interface (CLI) tool for interacting with the Agent service.
 The CLI allows you to perform various tasks related to the computation and management of algorithms and datasets.

 ## Build

 To build the CLI, follow these steps:

 1. Clone the repository: `go get github.com/ultravioletrs/agent`
-2. Please replace `$GOPATH` with the actual path to your Go workspace.
+2. Replace `$GOPATH` with the actual path to your Go workspace.
-3. Navigate to the project root: `cd $GOPATH/src/github.com/ultravioletrs/agent`
+3. Navigate to the project root.
 4. Build the CLI binary: `make cli`

 ## Usage